Austin Riley Player Props: Braves vs. Pirates

-On Monday, Austin Riley (.634 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+The Atlanta Braves, including Austin Riley and his .667 slugging percentage over his past 10 games, take on starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Cubs.
+He had two hits (going 2-for-5 with a double) in his last game against the Pirates.

 Austin Riley Game Info & Props vs. the Pirates